Strategy RPG Games Bring Together the Best of Both Genres

-On the other hand, strategy games often lack mainstream appeal because they don’t offer the level of immersion the average gamer arguably enjoys.
+On the other hand, strategy titles often lack mainstream appeal because they don’t offer the level of immersion the average gamer arguably enjoys.
 That is why strategy RPGs present a more personal perspective when it comes to the story.
-When a story revolves around a pivotal character - the one the player just so happen to control - the change in camera angles doesn’t harm the player’s investment in the game.
+When a story revolves around a pivotal character - the one the player just so happens to control - the change in camera angles doesn’t harm the player’s investment in the game.

 Are Tactical RPG Games for You?